 The title of this short book allows for the possibility of differences to enter a friendship.
-Friends one day, enemies the next; children can know that social dynamics change, and that that is just fine.
-John and James are friends who decide to be enemies after John is fed up with James always wanting to be boss.
+Friends one day, enemies the next; children can know that social dynamics change and that that is just fine.
+John and James are friends who decide to be enemies after John is fed up with James always wanting to be the boss.
 John ends the friendship ... for all of one minute.

-By Rachel Vail, Illustrated by Yumi Heo
+“Flabbersmashed About You” by Rachel Vail, illustrated by Yumi Heo

 A special thank you to Mary Lynn Potter, retired Shoreline Public Schools librarian, and Mary Elliott, staff bookseller at Secret Garden Books in Ballard, for their book suggestions for this article.
 Editor’s note: This article was originally published in 2015, and updated in June 2022.